agrosner/DBFlow/Models.md

 # Models

 In DBFlow we dont have any restrictions on what your table class is.
-We do, however recommend you subclass `BaseModel` on your highest-order base-class, which provides a default implementation for you.
+We do, however if you use Java, we recommend you subclass `BaseModel` on your highest-order base-class, which provides a default implementation for you.

 When using regular models: